RedMadRobot/apexy-ios/error_handling.md

 ## Handling HTTP Errors

-HTTP error has a status code, URL and a description.
+HTTP error has a status code, URL, and description.
 Let's create a structure describing an HTTP error.

 ```swift
 public struct HTTPError: Error {